 My father left the Royal Air Force after the War, to help his father run the family nursery, which he eventually took over.
-To earn pocket money I worked on Saturday mornings in the shop where we sold all the produce.
+As a kid I worked on Saturday mornings in the shop where we sold all the produce, to earn a bit of pocket money.
 Grandpa sat in the corner and appeared to be dozing.
 In fact he was watching me like a hawk.
 The tomatoes were weighed to order and the adding up was done in your head – quite a challenge for an 11 year old.
 “You put one too many in that last pound of tomatoes.
 If you do that every time, you’ll put us out of business,” Grandpa would say.

-Dad’s mother Jessie, who was from Falkirk, just outside Edinburgh, was an excellent cook.
+Dad’s mother Jessie was from Falkirk just outside Edinburgh and an excellent cook.
 Grandpa met her when he was in charge of the gardens at Battle Abbey in Sussex and she was running the dairy.
 I often wonder how a young Scottish lass ended up working nearly 500 miles away from home, but by the time I wanted to ask she had been dead for many years.

 My mother grew up in Malta where her father was stationed during the War with the Royal Engineers.
 Strict rationing meant she was never allowed to cook, in case she ruined precious ingredients.
 Before they married Dad asked his future bride if she could cook.
-She said no and he thought she was being modest.
+When she said no he thought she was being modest.
 She couldn’t boil an egg.

 From working in the dairy of Battle Abbey my maternal grandmother had learned many skills, including how to make butter into swans for afternoon tea.
-In the early years of marriage, my mother grew sick of hearing my father waxing lyrical about the swans.
-“If you want swans made of butter you’d better go back,” she would say, teasingly.
-Fortunately, Nana took Mum under her wing and taught her to make a few basic recipes, so we wouldn’t starve.
+In the early years of marriage, my mother grew sick of hearing my father waxing lyrical about his mother’s swans.
+“If you want your butter shaped into swans you’d better go back,” she would say, teasingly.
+Fortunately, Nana took Mum under her wing and taught her a few basic recipes, so we wouldn’t starve.
 Not the swans, but more practical things.

-Once a year Dad would bring in a couple of boxes of ripe tomatoes from the nursery and the whole family helped turn them into tomato chutney, using an old family recipe.
+Once a year Dad would bring in a couple of boxes of ripe tomatoes from the nursery and the whole family helped turn them into tomato chutney, using Jessie’s mother’s recipe.

 Matthew and I met in Geneva when he was working for the Australian Mission to the UN and I was working for the British FCO.
 He had recently broken up with a long time girlfriend and I was also footloose and fancy free when a mutual friend invited us to a tramps and tarts party.
 The rest, as they say, is history.

 Not long afterwards we rented a ski chalet in La Clusaz for a week with a group of friends.
 It was self-catering so everyone brought some food.
 Unpacking my box of contributions, Matthew came across a jar of tomato chutney.
-Despite living in a tiny bed-sit with only two hotplates I still made a few jars each year as I consider it a staple.
+Despite living in a tiny bed-sit with only two hotplates I still made a few jars each year as it’s considered a staple in my family.
 “What’s this?” he asked, so I told him.
 Before you could say Jack Robinson he had unscrewed the lid, eaten a spoonful and hidden the jar in one of the top cupboards.
 “Too good for that lot,” he said “they’ll polish it off in one go.”

 Tomato chutney goes well with cheese, ham and other cold meats.